-Answer: If the pre-defined project is managed by the Fund Operator, the Programme Implementation Agreement will include the details of the pre-defined project.
-The Fund Operator shall provide further details during the programme development phase on how it will ensure separating roles and functions of the management of the pre-defined project from the Fund Operator role.
+Answer: If the PDP is managed by the Fund Operator, the programme implementation agreement (PIA) will include the details of the PDP.
+The Fund Operator shall provide further details during the programme development phase on how it will ensure separating roles and functions of the PDP management from the Fund Operator role.